codewars/docs/content/languages/cpp/authoring/index.md

 Sometimes authors consider C++ just "C, but with classes".
 While C and C++ are compatible in many ways, that kind of perception is wrong: incorrect use of C features in C++ code leads to bad code at best, or to undefined behavior and difficult to diagnose errors in more extreme cases.
 Features and idioms from C language should be replaced with their equivalents from modern C++:

+- Proper C++ data types should be used instead of their C "equivalents", especially when used as elements of a solution interface (input parameters and return value).
+C-strings should be replaced with `std::string` (or `std::string_view`), raw C-style arrays should be replaced with `std::array`, `std::vector`, or other containers, smart pointers should be considered instead of raw pointers, etc.
+- C++ header files should not be confused with their C equivalents.
+For example, `cmath` or `cctype` should be used instead of `math.h` or `ctype.h`.
 - C features must not be used where they do not have well-defined behavior in C++.
 For example, memory management generally should not be done with `malloc`/`free` or similar, and VLAs should be replaced with `std::vector`.
-- C++ features should be preferred over those inherited from C, for example:
-  - C-style casts should be replaced with their C++ equivalents.
-  - Functions originating from C should be replaced with related C++ functionalities: `<random>` instead of `rand`, `<iostream>` instead of `stdio.h`, etc.
-- C++ header files should not be confused with their C equivalents.
-For example, `cmath` or `cctype` should be used instead of `math.h` or `ctype.h`.
-- Proper C++ data types should be used instead of their C "equivalents", especially when used as elements of a solution interface (input parameters and return value).
-C-strings should be replaced with `std::string` (or `std::string_view`), raw C-style arrays should be replaced with `std::array`, `std::vector`, or other containers, smart pointers should be considered instead of raw pointers, etc.

 ### `using` directives